Belmont Stakes: Can Justify win horse racing’s fabled Triple Crown?

 At this weekend’s Belmont Stakes on Long Island, the 150th anniversary of the New York race, Justify has the chance to join the exclusive stable of Triple Crown winners after triumphs at the Kentucky Derby and Preakness Stakes earlier this year.

-The chestnut colt would become just the second horse to win the esteemed Triple Crown since 1978, with the great American Pharoah the most recent to complete the sweep in 2015.
+The chestnut colt would become just the second horse to win the esteemed Triple Crown since 1978, with the great American Pharoah being the most recent to complete the sweep in 2015.

-Justify will run from the rail after drawing the unfancied No. 1 post — one trainer Bob Baffert always likes to avoid — but it will take more than that to stop him.
+Justify will run from the rail after drawing the unfancied No. 1 post — a spot that trainer Bob Baffert always likes to avoid — but it will take more than that to stop him.

 “I think, like all of us, we need Justify to wake up on the wrong side of the bed to have a chance,” said Todd Pletcher, trainer of fellow starters Vino Rosso and Noble Indy.